AdityaHandadi/movies-api/README.md

 -Des.tcp.port=9300
 ```

-Also elasticsearch host and port is needed.
+Elasticsearch host and port is needed.
 This program will only communicate through Transport client of elasticsearch.

 ## Run